 To do this effectively, you need to be fit and have good balance.

-Of course, we’re not saying you have to be a professional bodybuilder to be a good Waiter/Waitress, but regular exercise such as running or walking will make you more than prepared for the role.
+Of course, we’re not saying you have to be a professional bodybuilder to be a good Waiter/Waitress, but regular exercise such as running or walking will make you better prepared for the role.

 Waiters/Waitresses are the face of the establishment they work at, meaning they need to have a neat and tidy appearance.

 Most restaurants have uniforms for Waiters/Waitresses, which often include a shirt with the company’s logo, pants and an apron.
-You’ll have to wear this attire once you get a job.
+You’ll have to wear this outift once you get a job.

-It’s also important to look professional during your interview.
-You can never go wrong with business casual.
+So, it’s also important to look professional during your interview.
+You can never go wrong with business casual attire.
 Just make sure anything you wear is clean and ironed.

 The last thing you have to do before getting hired is acing the interview.
 Check out common interview questions for Waiters/Waitresses and prepare your answers.